maxwolf621/AZ/az-104/Test/pictures.md

 ##

 ![alt text](image-396.png)

+- NO
-- NO - only one cloud endpoint can be added to sync1
+Only one cloud endpoint can be added to sync1
+- YES
-- YES - Server2 has been registered to Sync1 but data2 is not added to server endpoint.
+Server2 has been registered to Sync1 but data2 is not added to server endpoint.
 So we can add data2 as additional server endpoint for Sync1
+- NO
-- NO - We have to register Server3 first
+We have to register Server3 first

-## Add Storage and Log Analytics workspace to RSV
+## Add Storage Account and Log Analytics workspace to RSV

 ![alt text](image-397.png)

 You plan to configure Azure Backup reports for Vault1.
 You are configuring the Diagnostics settings for the AzureBackupReports log.

 Which storage accounts and which Log Analytics workspaces can you use for the Azure Backup reports of Vault1?

-storage 3
-analytics 1,2 & 3
+:a: :

-this is correct as analytics are independent of locations!
+> analytics are independent of locations

+1. `storage3`
+2. `analytics 1,2 & 3`

 ## :star::star: Storage Account type & Access Tier